redhat-openshift-ecosystem/openshift-preflight/CONTRIBUTING.md

 To make the bug report accurate and easy to understand, please try to create bug reports that are:

 - Specific.
-Include as much details as possible: which version, what environment, what configuration, etc.
+Include as many details as possible: which version, what environment, what configuration, etc.
 - Reproducible.
 Include the steps to reproduce the problem.
 We understand some issues might be hard to reproduce, please include the steps that might lead to the problem.
 - Isolated.
 Please try to isolate and reproduce the bug with minimum dependencies.
 It would significantly slow down the speed to fix a bug if too many dependencies are involved in a bug report.
 Debugging external systems that rely on openshift-preflight is out of scope, but we are happy to provide guidance in the right direction or help with using openshift-preflight itself.
 - Unique.
-Do not duplicate existing bug report.
+Do not duplicate the existing bug report.
 - Scoped.
 One bug per report.
 Do not follow up with another bug inside one report.

 It may be worthwhile to read Elika Etemad’s article on filing good bug reports before creating a bug report.